yohan546/blackjack_pro_javascript/README.md

 This purpose of this simulator is to practice your skills blackjack.
-I will implement the deck of cards api http://deckofcardsapi.com/ This simulator will implement 6 deck of cards per game.
+I will implement the deck of cards api from http://deckofcardsapi.com/.
+This simulator will implement 6 deck of cards per game.

 ## Features